Kalikesh Narayan Singh Deo

 Kalikesh Narayan Singh Deo, also written as Kalikesh Singh Deo, is an Indian politician and sports administrator.
 He is Member of the Odisha Legislative Assembly.

 Early life and background

 Kalikesh Narayan Singh Deo is the son of Ananga Udaya Singh Deo and the grandson of Rajendra Narayan Singh Deo, both politicians, with his grandfather having served as Chief Minister of Odisha.
 His, grandmother, Kailash Kumari Devi, was the daughter of Maharaja Bhupinder Singh of Patiala.
 His brother, Arkesh, is also a politician.

-Deo did his primary schooling from Hillgrange Preparatory School in Dehradun.
 He attended the Doon School, Dehradun and graduated in economics from St. Stephen's College, Delhi University.
 He represented India in shooting and basketball.

 Political career

 Deo was a Member of Parliament (MP) in the Lok Sabha from Bolangir, and a member and a leader of the Biju Janata Dal political party.
 Prior to becoming an MP, Deo was the youngest member of the Odisha Legislative Assembly, to which he was elected to in 2004 as a representative of the Saintala constituency.
 In the 2024 Odisha Legislative Assembly election in June, Deo was elected from the Bolangir Assembly constituency.